 Capecitabine is approved to be used alone or with other drugs to treat:

-- Breast cancer that has metastasized (spread to other parts of the body) in patients whose disease has not gotten better with other chemotherapy.
+- Breast cancer that has spread to other parts of the body in patients whose cancer has not gotten better with other chemotherapy.

 - Colorectal cancer.
 It is used to treat stage III colorectal cancer in patients who have had surgery to remove the cancer.
-It is also used as first-line treatment of patients with metastatic colorectal cancer.
+It is also used as the first treatment in patients with colorectal cancer that has spread to other parts of the body.

 Capecitabine is also being studied in the treatment of other types of cancer.